Coronavirus COVID-19 information

 The coronavirus infection provides protection for about 6 months.
 It is recommended that the COVID-19 vaccine be administered about 6 months after the infection is diagnosed.

 Vaccinations are available without appointment on Raisio health station on weekdays from 9 am to 3:30 pm.
-Pop-up vaccination events are intended for those in need of their first vaccination.
+Pop-up vaccination events are intended for those in need of their first, second, third or fourth vaccination.
+Please bring your ID with you.

 Vaccinations will also be given at schools.